johnnydk77/project-4/README.md

 Wine description glossary
 Styling
 Css Animations
+Random wine suggestion on Landing Page

 PostMVP
 Store locator for wine in NYC
 Add a cart option for purchase
-Have user upload their own wines for pairings
-Suggest a red and white for ingredient
+Have user update db their own wines for pairings Suggest a red and white for ingredient